microsoft/fast/specs/flyout/flyout.md

 - `fast-popover`

 *Attributes*
-- `target` - string, the html id of the HTMLElement that the Popover is attached to, (viewport for anchored region defaults to the parent of the anchor) /
+- `target` - string, the html id of the HTMLElement that the Popover is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
 - `visible` - boolean, whether or not the Popover is visible, defaults to undefined, as this is controlled by the author
 - `delay` - number, the time delay before the popover is shown once triggered
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic